FouMez/shipping-backend/README.md

 > Make sure that you create a database named `deliveries` before running the application.

 ### Run the App (Locally)
-1. Navigate to shipping-app directory
+1. Navigate to shipping-backend directory
 2. run `npm run start` or `yarn start`

 ### Running the App (Docker)